brechtbilliet/brechtbilliet.github.io/_posts/2022-08-10-angular-interview-questions-for-seniors.md

 with the window object directly.
 It would create complexities, dependencies we don't want and we are communicating outside of the framework.

 We could also use redux or @ngrx/store to communicate between components.
-I would also consider this to be a bad practice since we are using a complex framework for something very simple and we are creating a very hard dependency in every layer of our code
+I would also consider this to be a bad practice since we are using a complex framework for something very simple and we are creating a very hard dependency in every layer of our code.
+That being said, this is a personal opinion and I'd love to hear the perspective of the candidate.

 ### <blockquote>2: How would you structure components in Angular?</blockquote>